Network Address Translation (NAT)

-- Static NAT – In this, a single unregistered (Private) IP address is mapped with a legally registered (Public) IP address i.e one-to-one mapping between local and global address.
+- Static NAT – In this, a single unregistered (Private) IP address is mapped with a legally registered (Public) IP address i.e one-to-one mapping between local and global addresses.
 This is generally used for Web hosting.
-These are not used in organisations as there are many devices who will need Internet access and to provide Internet access, the public IP address is needed.
+These are not used in organizations as there are many devices that will need Internet access and to provide Internet access, a public IP address is needed.

-Suppose, if there are 3000 devices who need access to the Internet, the organisation have to buy 3000 public addresses that will be very costly.
+Suppose, if there are 3000 devices that need access to the Internet, the organization has to buy 3000 public addresses that will be very costly.

-- Dynamic NAT – In this type of NAT, an unregistered IP address is translated into a registered (Public) IP address from a pool of public IP address.
-If the IP address of pool is not free, then the packet will be dropped as an only a fixed number of private IP address can be translated to public addresses.
+- Dynamic NAT – In this type of NAT, an unregistered IP address is translated into a registered (Public) IP address from a pool of public IP addresses.
+If the IP address of the pool is not free, then the packet will be dropped as only a fixed number of private IP addresses can be translated to public addresses.

 Suppose, if there is a pool of 2 public IP addresses then only 2 private IP addresses can be translated at a given time.
-If 3rd private IP address wants to access Internet then the packet will be dropped therefore many private IP addresses are mapped to a pool of public IP addresses.
-NAT is used when the number of users who wants to access the Internet is fixed.
-This is also very costly as the organisation have to buy many global IP addresses to make a pool.
+If 3rd private IP address wants to access the Internet then the packet will be dropped therefore many private IP addresses are mapped to a pool of public IP addresses.
+NAT is used when the number of users who want to access the Internet is fixed.
+This is also very costly as the organization has to buy many global IP addresses to make a pool.

 - Port Address Translation (PAT) – This is also known as NAT overload.
 In this, many local (private) IP addresses can be translated to a single registered IP address.
 Port numbers are used to distinguish the traffic i.e., which traffic belongs to which IP address.
 This is most frequently used as it is cost-effective as thousands of users can be connected to the Internet by using only one real global (public) IP address.